apache/celix/bundles/config_admin/README.md

    This bundle has to register next to its normal service a managed service that has an update method.
 This managed service needs to be registered with a properties object that contains the key/value pair service.pid=<PID NAME>.
  Use config_admin_tst/example_test as an example (it is better than example_test2)
 2. Bundle/application that wants to update the configuration data of the system This bundle needs to retrieve the running config_admin service.
 With this service it can retrieve all configuration objects for all known Persistent Identifiers (PIDs).
-For each PID, get all properites that need to be updated.
+For each PID, get all properties that need to be updated.
 See config_admin_test for an example.